descifixer17/theNetworkExam/README.md

 wp-cli-folder.png

-#### Download WP-CLI tool
+#### Download WP-CLI tool :

 At these point you should already be running your xampp or wamp or mamp already.
 ```
 curl -O https://raw.githubusercontent.com/wp-cli/builds/gh-pages/phar/wp-cli.phar
 ```
-Confirm that it has been downloaded successfully
+Confirm that it has been downloaded successfully.
 ```
 php wp-cli.phar --info
 ```
 Make the file executable globally.

 ex.